IQ and Educational Assessments

 - If therapy is needed as an outcome of the assessment in order to resolve the presenting issues, a referral may be made to one of the Child Psychologists within the team ensuring that your child may have their needs fully met at Attuned Psychology.

-- Additionally, Rebecca may be able to conduct the assessments at your child’s school, provided permission is granted from the school and depending on availability.
+- Additionally, the psychologist may be able to conduct the assessments at your child’s school, provided permission is granted from the school and depending on availability.

-- Rebecca is also able to talk to or meet with relevant staff to discuss results if required.
+- Our psychologists are able to talk to or meet with relevant staff to discuss results if required.

 What are the key benefits of investing in this assessment process for my child?